itsayushbansal/marketplace/README.md

 # Dependency Setup
 Install requirements: "pip install -r requirements.txt".

-In config.ini, change user and password to your mysql's username and password.
+In config.ini, change user and password to your mysql user's username and password.

 # To Run
 $ python views.py